-This program is available to qualified applicants for cost reimbursement, up to certain limits, of eligible aftermarket adaptive equipment required for the vehicle, such as hand controls or a wheelchair/
+This program is available to qualified applicants for cost reimbursement, up to certain limits, of eligible aftermarket adaptive equipment required for the vehicle, such as hand controls or a wheelchair/ scooter lift for the vehicle.

-To learn about the GM Mobility program, see www.gmmobility.com or call the GM Mobilitu Assistance Center at 1-800-323-9935.
+To learn about the GM Mobility program, see www.gmmobility.com or call the GM Mobility Assistance Center at 1-800-323-9935.
 Text Telephone (TTY) users, please dial the national 711 relay service and contact 1-800-323-9935.